burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```cpp
 {T e; throw e;}
 ```

-* How is memory for exception objects allocated?
-> Unfortunately, the answer to it is pretty vague, and it depends on the toolchain (see that [cppreference note](https://en.cppreference.com/w/cpp/error/current_exception)):
+> **How is memory for exception objects allocated?** Unfortunately, the answer to it is pretty vague, and it depends on the toolchain (see that [cppreference note](https://en.cppreference.com/w/cpp/error/current_exception)):
-*"On the implementations that follow Itanium C++ ABI (GCC, Clang, etc.), exceptions are allocated on the heap when thrown (except for bad_alloc in some cases), and this function creates the smart pointer referencing the previously allocated object, On MSVC, exceptions are allocated on the stack when thrown, and this function performs the heap allocation and copies the exception object."*
+"On the implementations that follow Itanium C++ ABI (GCC, Clang, etc.), exceptions are allocated on the heap when thrown (except for bad_alloc in some cases), and this function creates the smart pointer referencing the previously allocated object.
+On MSVC, exceptions are allocated on the stack when thrown, and this function performs the heap allocation and copies the exception object when needed."
 * If a destructor is called during stack unwinding exits via throwing an exception on its own, terminate is called (C++2003, 15.5.1).
 So, destructors should generally catch exceptions and not let them propagate out of the destructor.
 * If an exception is thrown in the destructor during the call to the destructor during exception handling, then this is considered an error in the exception handling mechanism, and `std::terminate()` is called.
 To distinguish the behavior of executing a destructor due to the normal call of the destructor or during stack unwinding, you can use `uncaught_exception()` in the destructor.
 * If a function tries to throw an exception it didn't declare, it will result in a call to `std::unexpected`, which by default calls `std::terminate` (p.429, B. Stroustrup, special edition)